Ralph Guldahl: Professional career

-Book contract and decision to retire

 Guldahl was offered a book contract for a guide to golf, taking two months to complete Groove Your Golf, a book that used high-speed photographs of Guldahl on each page to create "flip-book" movies.
 After completing the book in 1939, he returned to the PGA Tour.
 His last two wins came in 1940.
 Two-time PGA champion Paul Runyan commented, "It's the most ridiculous thing, really.
 Guldahl went from being temporarily the best player in the world to one who couldn't play at all."
 His son, Ralph, claimed that his father over-analyzed his swing and it fell apart.
 According to his wife, Laverne: "When he sat down to write that book, that's when he lost his game."

 In an interview with The New York Times in 1979, Guldahl himself offered a different explanation for the slump in his game.
 When asked about destroying his talent by practicing in front of a mirror while writing the book, he responded: "Nonsense.
 No such thing ever happened."
-During the interview, he offered several reasons for retiring: he was tired of life on the road; he wanted more time with his family; and the wartime slowdown in tournaments caused his game to grow rusty and he had little inclination to train.
-"I never did have a tremendous desire to win."
+During the interview, he offered several reasons for retiring: he was tired of life on the road; he wanted more time with his family; and the wartime slowdown in tournaments caused his game to grow rusty and he had little inclination to train: "I never did have a tremendous desire to win."

 Paul Collins summed up Guldahl's decision to retire with these words: "Guldahl's fate had little to do with overthinking his game, and much to do with the untutored Dallas boy who once loved to play abandoned courses and baseball diamonds alone.
 Far more than fame, what Ralph Guldahl wanted was a nice, quiet game of golf."
 Guldahl played occasionally in the 1940s but then quit tournament golf for good, except for several seasons in the 1960s, when he played in the Masters, as an eligible past champion, without notable success.

-Club professional

 He spent the rest of his working life as a club professional.
 In 1961, he became the club pro at the new Braemar Country Club in Tarzana, California, where he was an instructor until his death.
 Among his students was billionaire Howard Hughes.

-Legacy

-Guldahl was inducted into the Texas Golf Hall of Fame in 1980.
-Guldahl was inducted into the World Golf Hall of Fame in 1981.
-He died in Sherman Oaks, California, in 1987 at age 75.
+Personal life

+In 1987, at the age of 75, Guldahl died in Sherman Oaks, California.